 Brand with Community Pride: Learning from the Success of Higher Education

-This article is adapted from a 2019 AHP Webinar Series event presented by Josh Johns, Executive Vice President of Strategy, August Jackson, and Robyn Kress, Executive Vice President of Campaign Readiness, August Jackson, led by Alice Ayres, President and CEO, Association for Healthcare Philanthropy.
+This article is adapted from a webinar presented by Josh Johns, Executive Vice President of Strategy, August Jackson, and Robyn Kress, Executive Vice President of Campaign Readiness, August Jackson.

-Health care and higher education share a mutual goal in their respective communities — bettering an individual’s future.
-In attempting to achieve this goal, philanthropy stands as an integral part of development in both fields.
+Healthcare and higher education share a mutual goal in their respective communities: bettering an individual’s future.
+Philanthropy is integral to achieving this goal in both fields.

-Affinity for organizations in higher education is more inherent than the affinities created in health care.
+Affinity for organizations in higher education is more inherent than the affinities created in healthcare.
 In higher education, the local communities and nostalgic alumni provide dependable support for the organization’s ambitions.
-In health care, these affinities are presented much more personally — often connected to a specific doctor or staff member rather than a group identity.
+In healthcare, these affinities are are much more personal, often connected to a specific doctor or staff member rather than a group identity.

-Despite these differences, the stories of philanthropic success in higher education provide health care philanthropy with implementable strategies to strengthen your brand, increase support from your C-suite and attain more donor prospects.
+Despite these differences, you can use ideas from higher education philanthropy to strengthen your brand, increase support from your C-suite, and attain more donor prospects.

 While you are fine-tuning the intricacies of your team, talk with your leadership about someone who can be identified as a “story-catcher.”
 The person who works as the story-catcher is charged with keeping their attention on the community and discovering the stories of patients whose lives were positively impacted by your organization.
 This position keeps the vision of philanthropy clear and close to the heart of the community.
 The story-catcher would also keep the work of your foundation in perspective, reminding staff why they do what they do.